MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 Copy and paste these prompts into a `Google Doc`.
 Steps on how to create a google doc folder, and how this should look [can be found here](https://www.notion.so/lambdaschool/Labs-Journal-Entry-Submission-Logistics-a6003eb8288b4fd1af0fb40a1a42d278)

-## Engineers:
+## Engineers and Data Scientists:

-As a Web/iOS student, break down your workflow during this unit.
+As a Web/iOS/DS student, break down your workflow during this unit.
 Describe your process and how you individually contributed to the team from planning to delivery.

 Describe each phase and how you contributed to it as an engineer. **Please provide links or screenshots where you can.**